Prayer Spaces in Schools

 ‘I loved the tents because of the little lights that you could touch, and they made me feel peaceful’

-‘It was calm, there was not lots of noise, I could focus.’
+‘It was calm, there was not a lot of noise, I could focus.’

 'Thank you for teaching me how to deal with my emotions and help me deal with my worries.'